atiqa-ai/rhombixtechnologies_tasks/rhombix_task_2/README.md

 # Hangman Game & 🎓 Student Record System (Python OOP)

+Here check out my 2nd task of internship at rhombix technologies and i have completed two python program and learnt some of new concepts and have applied on my program...
 This project contains two separate Python programs:

 1. Hangman Game